Many people get excited when they get to the point in their life where they decide they want to buy a house.

-Unfortunately, credit scores don’t update immediately so we were sweating bullets to see if her score would be above 720!
-We made a couple of quick adjustments, such as paying off her credit card before her statement date, and luckily we squeaked her into 720+ just in time!
-Phew!
+Unfortunately, credit scores don’t update immediately so we were sweating bullets to see if her score would be above 720.
+We made a couple of quick adjustments, such as paying off her credit card before her statement date, and luckily we squeaked her into 720+ just in time.

 However, there is another key factor your should be planning at least a year in advance of your house purchase.
-To find out what the second key factor is, make sure you check back on Friday for the second tip!
+Find out what it is here.

 Did you manage your credit score before you applied for your mortgage and bought a house or were you flying blind?
-Did if affect your interest rate?
-Let me know in the comments!
+Did it affect your interest rate?
+Let me know in the comments.